Peter L. Tucker

 Peter Louis Tucker (1927-2017), was a notable Sherbro civil servant and he was once the Chief Executive for the Commission for Racial Equality in the United Kingdom a position he had from 1976 to 1982.

 Career

 Peter Tucker was the Chairman of the Law Reform Commission - a position he has held since 2003.

 Family

 Peter Tucker was a member of the aristocratic Sherbro Tucker family of Sierra Leone and his niece was Patricia Kabbah, that country's one time first lady.

+His children: Gerald, Albert, Michael, Yeama, Cynthia, Peter, Agnes and Rufina.